KenKundert/borg-space/README.rst

 :Version: 2.0rc1
 :Released: 2023-05-15

-*Borg-Space* is an accessory for `Emborg <https://emborg.readthedocs.io>`_.
+*Borg-Space* is an accessory for Emborg_.
 It reports on the space consumed by your *BorgBackup* repositories.
 You can get this information using the ``emborg info`` command, but there are several reasons to prefer *Borg-Space*.

 #. *Borg-Space* reports on many repositories at once.
 #.
 The *Emborg* *info* command gives a great deal of information,